🚗 Dinosaurs, Caves, Aquariums & Waterfalls: Our Family Road Trip Through Kentucky, Georgia & Tennessee

 📸 Toronto Market Highlights

-Toronto colorful market street
+Colorful Toronto market street

 💡 Market Hours Tip

 Some Toronto markets are closed on certain weekdays and public holidays, and individual vendors may keep limited hours.
-It’s always a good idea to check official websites before visiting so you don’t miss out.
+Check official websites before visiting so you don’t miss out.

 🏙️ Must-See Toronto Attractions

-CN Tower
+🌆 CN Tower

-🎟️ Reserve tickets in advance • Iconic skyline views • Glass floor experience
+🎟️ Reserve CN Tower tickets in advance

-Rogers Centre & Blue Jays Stadium Views
+⚾ Rogers Centre & Blue Jays Stadium Views

-Eat at the attached restaurant overlooking the field for a unique perspective, even on non-game days.
+If you have baseball fans, check out Rogers Centre and the Blue Jays scene.
+One fun idea is to eat at the attached restaurant overlooking the enclosed field for a unique perspective, even on non-game days.

-Ripley’s Aquarium of Canada
+🦈 Ripley’s Aquarium of Canada

 🏰 Casa Loma

-🎟️ Check ticket availability & tour options
+🎟️ Check Casa Loma ticket availability & tour options

 Casa Loma offers several tour types:

-• Self-guided mystery tours – solve clues and puzzles while exploring the castle
+• Self-guided mystery tours — Solve clues and puzzles while exploring the castle.

 🎃 October Halloween Haunted Tours